TGAC/MultiPEN/README.md

 # MultiPEN

 MultiPEN is a tool for the analysis of multi-omics data.
-We are developing the first version 0.0.1 which provides tools to analyse transcriptomics and metabolomics data.
+We are developing our first version which will include a tool to analyse transcriptomics and metabolomics data.
 We are extending an approach based on a regularised logistic regression model [1] that uses a biological network as a priori knowledge.

 ### Using the Application